Akil Baddoo Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers and Akil Baddoo (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Detroit Tigers, including Akil Baddoo (batting .267 in his past 10 games, with a home run, three walks and two RBI), take on starter Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Yankees.
+In his last game, he had three hits (going 3-for-5) against the White Sox.

 Akil Baddoo Game Info & Props vs. the White Sox